interview-container/github_client/README.md

 ## Notes written while solving the challenge

 - First step was adding Depaginator in a way that didn't alter the behavior at all
-- I don't like passing "first_page" into Depaginator, may refactor
+- I don't like passing "first_page" into Depaginator, should refactor.
+The main smell for why this is is the fact that we call the client in both process and depaginator currently.
+Another one is passing around the client.
 - We may want a CLI argument for the "all pages" behavior instead of hardcoding it in process.rb
+- Need errors around missing/invalid clients, especially in Depaginator

+## Tests

+Run tests with `ruby -Ilib:test test/*`.
+I typically write RSpec, decided to try minitest here for no reason whatsoever.